HoyongJeong/liquidScint/README.md

 ### Batch Mode
 Running GEANT4 simulation in GUI mode, in general, requires graphical resource, thus really slow and takes a lot of time, even the process may be broken.
 A batch run is recommended to get sizable statistics.
+The batch mode skips to turn on any interactive session, but requires macro to execute command.
 The code includes an example macro file `run_10k.mac`.
 This macro runs 10,000 events.
 ```bash
 ./liquidScint -b -m run_10k.mac
 ```